Los Indios De Las Aguas/ The Indians of the Waters

 Do you think this is a way for parents to keep their children home at night and away from dangerous waters or could it really be that there is a dark hand waiting to pull them down forever to be lost…

 In Dominican Republic El Cuco roams the streets and alleys looking for kids to take away in his sack.
-He can take the form of a hobo or homeless man Parents and grandparents alike tell the children if they do not go to sleep and fast that El Cuco will come and take them.
-Even worse if they are out roaming the streets unsupervised El Cuco will stuff them in his sack and take them away.
+He can take the form of a hobo or homeless man.
+Parents and grandparents alike tell the children if they do not go to sleep and fast that El Cuco will come and take them.
+Even worse, if they are out roaming the streets unsupervised, El Cuco will stuff them in his sack and take them away.
+He is known to eat some children too.

 *A few artists have used the name.
 Cuco Valoy, a Dominican salsa and merengue singer makes many references to El Cuco.
 Tonio Rosario has an album named “La Magia de El Cuco”.
 There is a trip music festival in Puerto Rico that uses the name of this nocturnal faceless creature.